-- 6.3.2.5 Appeal of Lot or Trial Mix Thickness.
-If the Lot or Trial Mix thickness is appealed, the Engineer will submit the appeal core samples obtained in 6.2.6 Asphalt Density, for testing at the Department representative's laboratory.
-The high and low test results from the original Lot will be discarded and the remaining test results will be combined with the test results for the appeal samples.
-For thickness appeals under Work Category 1 and Work Category 2, 6 (six) of the 8 (eight) test results shall meet or exceed the lift thickness tolerance specified in Table 7.
-For Work Category 3, three (3) of the four (4) test results shall meet or exceed the lift thickness tolerance. - 6.3.3 Payment of Appeal Testing Costs.
+6.3.2.5 Appeal of Lot or Trial Mix Thickness.
+If the Lot or Trial Mix thickness is appealed, the Engineer will submit the appeal core samples obtained in 6.2.6 - Asphalt Density, for testing at the Department representative's laboratory.
+The test results from the original Lot will be discarded and superseded by the test results for the appeal samples.
+For thickness appeals under Work Category 1 and Work Category 2, four (4) of the five (5) test results shall meet or exceed the lift thickness tolerance specified in Table 4.24.7.
+For Work Category 3, all test results shall meet or exceed the lift thickness tolerance.

+6.3.3 Payment of Appeal Testing Costs.
 If the new test results after the appeal process indicate that a penalty no longer applies, then the testing costs incurred by the Department during the appeal process for that Lot shall be borne by the Department.
 The Contractor shall be responsible for any other costs that they may incur.

-If the new test results after the appeal process verify that a unit price adjustment or rejection remains valid for that Lot, the sampling and testing costs incurred by the Department during the appeal procedure shall be charged to the Contractor, as outlined in Table 11.
+If the new test results after the appeal process verify that a unit price adjustment or rejection remains valid for that Lot, the sampling and testing costs incurred by the Department during the appeal procedure shall be charged to the Contractor, as outlined in Table 4.24.10.
 The Contractor is responsible for any other costs that they may incur.